Add a protection policy

 The scan size limit refers to the entire upload volume, not to a single file.
 For example, if you limit the scan size to 50 MB and make an upload containing files of 45, 5, and 10 MB, the last file won't be scanned and a virus in the last file won't be detected.

 Block clients with bad reputation Block clients that have a bad reputation according to real-time blackhole lists (RBLs) and GeoIP information.
 Skipping remote lookups for clients with bad reputation may result in improved performance.

 For RBLs, Sophos Firewall uses Sophos Extensible List (SXL) and SORBS.
 For GeoIP, it uses Maxmind.
 Sophos Firewall blocks clients that belong to the A1 (anonymous proxies or VPN services) and A2 (satellite ISP) classifications.

 Static URL hardening and Form hardening affect all files with HTML and XML content.
-Binary files and other files may be corrupted by this protection if they are specified as HTML or XML.
-To make sure these files aren't affected, change your web server’s settings to deliver them with a different content type, for example,
+This protection may corrupt binary and other files if they are specified as HTML or XML.
+To make sure these files aren't affected, change your web server’s settings to deliver them with a different content type, for example

 Turn on Common threat filter and specify the settings.
 Depending on the results, a notice or a warning is shown in the live log or the request is blocked directly.

 Name Description Filter strength Level 1 (Most permissive): Use this for deployments related to many websites and applications, and for standard security requirements.
 It generates minimal false positives.
 It's the default setting.

 Level 2: Provides additional protection, such as from regexp-based SQL and XSS injection, and checks extra keywords for code injections.
 Use this for better security coverage and for deployments with higher security requirements.
 It generates additional false positives that you need to handle.